Last Updated: 2/24/23 | February 24th, 2023

 Whenever I leave a place, I always ask myself: On a scale of 1 to 10, how likely am I to come back?
 I feel like I’m a 6 with Azerbaijan.

 All in all, Azerbaijan is an awesome destination.
-It’s easy to get to, super cheap once you arrive (you can live large on $30 USD a day), and beautiful.
 It’s definitely a place you shouldn’t miss, especially if you want something a little exotic, cheap, and filled with outdoor activities.

 Book Your Trip to Azerbaijan: Logistical Tips and Tricks